nadern/murmur/README.md

 1) Fill in the values required by the parameters file.
 See below for definitions
-- SQL Server
+- SQL Server:
-sshostname is your Epic SQL Server host name ssusername is your Epic SQL Server user name sspassword is your Epic SQL Server password sql_query is the SQL query you want Murmur to run
+sshostname is your Epic SQL Server host name, ssusername is your Epic SQL Server user name, sspassword is your Epic SQL Server password, sql_query is the SQL query you want Murmur to run

-- Amion
+- Amion:
 amionlo is your password to amion

-- Redcap
+- Redcap:
-redcaptoken is your API token from Redcap redcapid is your Redcap survey's ID (alphanumeric string) redcapurl is the URL for the Redcap API
+redcaptoken is your API token from Redcap, redcapid is your Redcap survey's ID (alphanumeric string), redcapurl is the URL for the Redcap API

-- E-mail
+- E-mail:
-emailhost is your e-mail host name emailehlo is the domain for your e-mail host emailusername is your e-mail user name emailpw is your e-mail password email sender is your full e-mail address emailcasereview is the e-mail that Murmur should use to notify of 5-day readmits where respondent requested case review
+emailhost is your e-mail host name, emailehlo is the domain for your e-mail host, emailusername is your e-mail user name, emailpw is your e-mail password, email sender is your full e-mail address, emailcasereview is the e-mail that Murmur should use to notify of 5-day readmits where respondent requested case review

 2) This file contains the bulk of the functions that are used by readmission_murmur_with_redcap